 JMHS recognises that students require support for a wide variety of reasons.
 We have established a wide reaching, effective and thorough system of support and work tirelessly to ensure that the right support is offered to students.
-We work in effective partnership with outside agencies such as Young Carers, CAMHS, CLD counselling and the educational psychology service.
+We work in effective partnership with outside agencies such as Young Carers, CAMHS, student counselling services and the educational psychology service.